Send killer media pitches with JustReachOut and land media placements. Try our PR outreach tools for free.

 Will your pitch still be newsworthy four to six months from now?

-These are important questions as they determine which types of media outlet you will target for specific content.
+These are important questions as they determine which types of media outlets you will target for specific content.

-Long lead publications like magazines, work anywhere from three to six months in advance.
+Long lead publications, such as magazines, work anywhere from three to six months in advance.
 Here you can pitch an executive interview where the information will have a longer shelf-life.

 Step 4: Search by Publication and Writer